tired6488/RYD-Docs/Guide__Troubleshooting.md

 and only for  [Chromium Based Browsers][1]

+If you get `Your Connection is not private` when you [check API status](#check-api-status) then you might need to install the latest certificates manualy.
+Because

 - [Chromium based browsers][1] don't have their own certificate manager.
 - They use Windows' certificates manager.
+- Microsoft has officially dropped the support to Windows 7

+You will have to install the latest certificates for that.

 You can Follow this guide: